caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 1, version 2: Setting up

+What we are doing next

-1. Create a new dataset collection called `recipes2.ds`
+- Creating a new dataset collection called, `recipes2.ds`
-2. Create a `recipes_api2.yaml`
+- Creating a new, `recipes_api2.yaml`
-3. Create new directory structure for our static content called `htdocs2`
+- Creating a new directory structure for our static content called, `htdocs2`

 # Part 1, version 2: Setting up

 On macOS and Linux

 ~~~shell
 dataset init recipes2.ds